garrandall/popular-music-data/tracks/river-deep---mountain-high-the-supremes-four-tops.md

 I love you, baby, like a flower loves spring
 And I love you, baby, like a robin loves to sing
-Ooh, ooh, and I love you, baby, like a schoolgirl loves her pie, yeah And I love you, baby, river deep and mountain high
+Oh, oh and I love you, baby, like a schoolgirl loves her pie, yeah And I love you, baby, river deep and mountain high

 I love you, baby
 A mountain so high
 A river deep
-Ooh, oh, baby, baby
+Oh, oh, baby, baby
 I love you, baby
 I bet you do
-Ooh, I love you, baby
+Oh, I love you, baby
 Tell me you love me
 Yes, I do, oh